prosperevergreen/todo-app/server/README.md

 ## DELETE TODO ITEM

-To **delete** a todo item, the client should make a `DELETE` request to http://localhost:5000/api/todo/:todoId with the authorisation header containing the **token** generated during login/register of the user in the format `Bearer token`.
+To **delete** a todo item, the client should make a `DELETE` request to http://localhost:5000/api/todo/:todoId with the authorization header containing the **token** generated during login/register of the user in the format `Bearer token`.

 ### EXAMPLE REQUEST

 METHOD: `DELETE`
 ENDPOINT: `http://localhost:5000/api/todo/60794ff40d70520fe434c212`
-REQUEST-HEADER: `"Authorisation" : "Bearer token"`
+REQUEST-HEADER: `"Authorization" : "Bearer token"`

 ### EXAMPLE RESPONSE